themagicstrings/twooter/report/report.md

 ### Database

 For a scalable database solution, we use a PostgreSQL database cluster via DigitalOcean, with one standby node.
 This solution is fully managed by DigitalOcean, which includes daily backups and automatic switchover, should the primary node fail.
-Should the service require scaling, read-only nodes can be added to datacenters across the world, making the solution horizontaliy scalable.
+Should the service require scaling, read-only nodes can be added to data centers across the world, making the solution horizontally scalable.

 ### Webserver